Patricia Maria Țig

-Patricia Maria Țig (born 27 July 1994) is a Romanian tennis player.
+Patricia Maria Țig (born 27 July 1994) is an inactive Romanian tennis player.

 Țig has a career-high WTA singles ranking of world No. 56, achieved on 26 October 2020.
-Her best doubles ranking of No. 155 was achieved on 14 November 2016. Țig has won one singles title on the WTA Tour and one WTA 125 title, as well as twenty one singles titles and eleven doubles titles on the ITF Circuit.
+Her best doubles ranking of No. 155 was achieved on 14 November 2016. Țig has won one singles title on the WTA Tour and one WTA 125 title, as well as twenty-one singles titles and eleven doubles titles on the ITF Circuit.

-Career overview
+Career

 2015: First WTA Tour finals

-Țig made her WTA Tour debut at the Bucharest Open where she received a wildcard into the singles main draw, and she won to Sílvia Soler Espinosa (retired at 6–4, 3–1) in the first round, before losing 0–6, 2–6 to Polona Hercog.
-In the doubles competition, paired to co-national Andreea Mitu, Țig reached her first WTA final, but they lost.
+Țig made her WTA Tour debut at the Bucharest Open where she received a wildcard into the singles main draw, and won against Sílvia Soler Espinosa (retired at 6–4, 3–1) in the first round, before losing 0–6, 2–6 to Polona Hercog.
+In doubles, paired to co-national Andreea Mitu, Țig reached her first WTA Tour final, but ended runner-up.

-She then did much better in Baku by defeating Oksana Kalashnikova 6–1, 6–3 to qualify, then in the main draw, qualifiers Olga Ianchuk (6–4, 6–2) and Olga Savchuk (7–5, 6–4), and then Donna Vekić (6–3, 6–2), and in the semifinals she defeated top seed and world No. 42, Anastasia Pavlyuchenkova, 6–3, 6–2, thus reaching her first WTA singles final (without losing one set) and entering top 120 in the WTA rankings.
-She lost the final in three sets to Margarita Gasparyan.
+She then did much better in Baku by defeating Oksana Kalashnikova 6–1, 6–3 to qualify, and in the main draw qualifiers Olga Ianchuk (6–4, 6–2) and Olga Savchuk (7–5, 6–4), and then Donna Vekić (6–3, 6–2), and in the semifinals top seed and world No. 42, Anastasia Pavlyuchenkova, 6–3, 6–2, thus reaching her first WTA Tour singles final (without losing one set) and entering top 120 in the WTA rankings.
+She lost the final to Margarita Gasparyan, in three sets.